On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the

-However, this may be different when a series of operations is carried out.
-For instance, using $\csr$ to compute $\fix(0.24)-\fix(0.26)$, by first rounding the two numerical values in the binary number format Q$1.1$\! ($u\!=\!\frac1{2}$), and then evaluating their difference.
+However, this may be different when a series of operations is implemented.
+For instance, using $\csr$ to compute $\fix(0.24)\!-\fix(0.26)$, by first rounding the two numerical values in the binary number format Q$1.1$\! ($u\!=\!\frac1{2}$), and then evaluating their difference.
 We have

 Similar issues are encountered in deterministic rounding.
-Despite $\rn$ being monotonic, i.e., $x\le y\in \R$ implies $\rn(x)\le\rn(y)$, when more than two rounding errors are accumulated, an opposite sign may be obtained; for instance, within the number format Q$1.1$, we have
+Despite the monotonicity of $\rn$, i.e., $x\le y\in \R$ implies $\rn(x)\le \rn(y)$, when more than two rounding errors are accumulated, an opposite sign may be obtained; for instance, within the number format Q$1.1$, we have

-In \refsec{sec:signd}, we will see that it is crucial to ensure that the rounded gradient preserves the sign of the exact gradient componentwise, as this leads GD to update in a non-ascent direction.
-For this reason, we introduce the property of \emph{non-opposite sign} for the rounded outcome of a sequence of operations in a specific number format.
+In \cref{sec:signd}, we will see that it is crucial to ensure that the rounded gradient preserves the sign of each component of the exact gradient, as this causes GD to update in a non-ascent direction.
+For this reason, we introduce the property of \emph{non-opposite sign} for the rounded result obtained from a series of operations within a given number format.